WPS/egon.io-website/_pages/howto.md

       - The lasso tool lets you select several icons at once to move them easily.
       - The space tool creates or removes space.
 Click and drag the crosshair to the right or down to create space, or drag to the left or to the top to remove space.

 To add an actor, work object, or group to the canvas, click on it and then click again on an empty part of the canvas.
-On the canvaes, Egon will draw the icons for actors larger than the ones for work objects so that is easier to distinguish them.
+On the canvas, Egon will draw the icons for actors larger than the ones for work objects so that is easier to distinguish them.

 Annotations and activities can only be created from the context menu (see next section).